Nanjing Yangtze River Bridge

 The Nanjing Yangtze River Bridge (南京长江大桥 (南京長江大橋, Nánjīng Chángjiāng Dàqiáo)), previously called the First Nanjing Yangtze Bridge, is a double-decked road-rail truss bridge across the Yangtze River in Nanjing, Jiangsu, China connecting the city's Pukou and Gulou districts.
 Its upper deck is part of China National Highway 104, spanning 4588 m.
 Its lower deck, with a double-track railway, is 6772 m long, and completes the Beijing–Shanghai railway, which had been divided by the Yangtze for decades.
 Its right bridge consists of nine piers, with the maximum span of 160 m and the total length of 1576 m.
 The bridge carries approximately 80,000 vehicles and 190 trains per day.

 The bridge was completed and open for traffic in 1968.
 It was the third bridge over the Yangtze after the Wuhan Yangtze River Bridge and the Chongqing Baishatuo Yangtze River Bridge.
 It was the first heavy bridge designed and built using Chinese expertise.

 Suicide site

 According to state media, the Nanjing Yangtze River Bridge surpassed the Golden Gate Bridge as the most frequent suicide site in the world, with more than 2,000 suicides estimated by 2006.

 People who have survived the jump have had severe consequences including paralysis, organ damage, broken bones and lifelong pain.
-Many assume that the jump will cause instant death, but it isn't uncommon for jumpers to die from other causes, such as drowning or hypothermia after hitting the cold waters.
+Many assume that the jump will cause instant death, but it is not uncommon for jumpers to die from other causes, such as drowning or hypothermia after hitting the cold waters.